kr45732/skyblock-plus/README.md

 If you are stuck or encounter a problem in the steps below, create an issue and I will try to help you in 3-5 business days!
 1. Clone this repository
 2. Rename DevSettingsTemplate.properties to DevSettings.properties and move it to the project root (or use environment variables) and follow the instructions there and below to fill it out (see [DevSettingsExample.properties](https://github.com/kr45732/skyblock-plus/tree/master/setup-resources/DevSettingsExample.properties) for examples):
-   - If you do not plan on using linked roles, you can probably leave CLIENT_SECRET blank (not tested)
    - Feel free to set the API_USERNAME and API_PASSWORD to some gibberish, but do not leave it blank because you do not want anyone to be able to access the private endpoints (server settings, linked accounts, etc)
    - Same thing as above with JACOB_KEY, you will probably never use that endpoint, but you do not want anyone to be able to POST data to it
    - Ensure the AUCTION_API_KEY is the same as the ADMIN_API_KEY of your self-hosted rust-query-api